ChuweiW/st_om/README.md

 ## case1
 ### offline computation results
 We first use the model information to pre-compute all possible I-remaining feasible sets that may incur for each time instant.
 The detailed computation method can be found in [link](https://github.com/Xinyi-Yu/MPM4STL).
+The backward feasible set results are contained in ```offline_set.jl```.

 ### real-time monitoring
 You can generate your own trace by selecting different inputs in ```parameter.jl```.
 Then feed the trace to our self-triggered monitor in ```main.jl``` then you will get an observation history.
 You can check ```2trace.png``` to see our demonstration.